pointfreeco/combine-schedulers/README.md

 CombineSchedulers comes with helpers that aid in asynchronous SwiftUI animations.
 You can invoke the `animation` and `transaction` methods to transform an existing scheduler into one that schedules its actions with an animation or in a transaction.

-For example, to animate an API response in your view model, you can specify that the scheduler that receives that state should be animated:
+For example, to animate an API response in your view model, you can specify that the scheduler that receives this state should be animated:

 ```swift
 self.apiClient.fetchEpisode()